noahschulhof/MORSE/README.md

 # MORSE
 Author: [Noah Schulhof](mailto:nschulhof@u.northwestern.edu) with guidance from Pattara Sukprasert, Alejandro Schaffer, Samir Khuller, and Eytan Ruppin

 Integer Linear Program (ILPs) and Mixed Integer Linear Programs (MILPs) are optimization problems in which a linear objective function is minimized or maximized while satisfying a set of linear constraints.
-All variables in ILPs are constrained to only take on integer values, while only some variables in MIPs must be integral.
+All variables in ILPs are constrained to only take on integer values, while only some variables in MILPs must be integral.
 ILPs and MILPs often have multiple distinct optimal solutions, yet many optimization solvers struggle to efficiently explore the space of optima, returning certain solutions at disproportionately high frequencies.
 In the present work, we introduce `MORSE` (Multiple Optima via Random Sampling and careful choice of the parameter Epsilon), a parallelizable algorithm to efficiently generate multiple optima for ILPs and MILPs.

 Paramount to our method is the selection of a small value $ε$ that determines the maximum value by which we may vary the objective function coefficients, as we explain with the following example.
 Consider the following instance: maximizing the expression $x+y$ subject to the constraints $x,y≤2$ and $x+y≤3.5$, $x,y∈Z$.
 Suppose we choose $ε=0.01$.
 Next, we randomly generate a perturbation vector of length two (equal to the number of coefficients in the objective function) whose entries $v_1, v_2 \stackrel{\text{i.i.d.}}{\sim} \mathcal{U}(1-ε, 1+ε)$.
 An example of such a perturbation vector is $[0.99864, 1.00142]$.
 We then map the vector entries to the coefficients in the objective function, which becomes $0.99864x+1.00142y$.
 Without modifying the constraints, we solve the resulting instance and obtain the optimum $`\{x=1, y=2\}`$.
 On another execution of `MORSE`, with the same value for $ε$, suppose we randomly generate the perturbation vector $[1.00045, 0.99312]$.
 After mapping the vector entries to the coefficients in the objective function, and solving the instance, we obtain the optimum $`\{x=2, y=1\}`$.
 By executing two independent runs of `MORSE`, we can find the two distinct optima for the provided instance.
 To generalize this notion, for any instance with $n>1$ distinct optima, we aim to find all distinct optima in $r≥n$ independent `MORSE` runs.